schtritoff/hyperv-vm-provisioning/README.md

 You should provide your own custom `userdata.yaml` as script parameter and customize the final image.

+## Troubleshooting
+If you get error `ERROR Daemon /proc/net/route contains no routes` on serial console then you need to check if your VM has got and IP address - that is requirement for provisioning to finish.
+You need to reboot VM after adding IP to finish with provisioning.

 ## Similar projects and credits
 https://blogs.msdn.microsoft.com/virtual_pc_guy/2015/06/23/building-a-daily-ubuntu-image-for-hyper-v/